RealityETH/reality-eth-monorepo/README.md

   * cli-tools: Javascript tools, mainly used for arbitration
   * python-services: Python code used for back-end services, specifically the twitter bot @RealityEthBot

+See the README of each respective package for details.

 The following scripts are used for deployment, under tools/:

   * ipfs_build.sh: Deploy web-accessible parts of the project to a web-accessible URL, and pin it to IPFS on the local server.
 You should then manually add it to pinata and register it with ENS.